 Of course, you will eventually want some direction in your life.
 Talk to people in towns, especially the commanders, mayors, and other people in charge.
 They will frequently give you quests.
-If you do missions for important people, you will soon find yourself tied up in the struggles of Avernum.
+If you do missions for important people, you will soon find yourself tied up in Valorim's battle against the monster plagues.